How to dispose of acetone

 Wear appropriate personal protective equipment (PPE) to minimize direct contact with acetone.
 This includes gloves, safety glasses, and a lab coat or protective clothing.
 PPE helps protect against skin and eye irritation as well as minimize the risk of inhaling vapors.

-See also How to draw paddington bear
+See also How to dispose of paint cans

 3. Containment